tuyenmon2201/product-management/README.md

-Project Product-management coded towards server side rendering using javascript language, mongoDB database to save images on the mongoDB atlas platform, show interface using PUG syntax.
+**Project Product-management coded towards server side rendering using javascript language, mongoDB database to save images on the mongoDB atlas platform, show interface using PUG syntax.
 The framework used in this project is ExpressJS combined with NPM libraries.
 Besides, the project also has the function of making friends and chatting between people using socketIO for the chat feature.
-This project using MVC model has the following functions:
+This project using MVC model has the following functions:**

-  Backend:
+  **Backend: <br />**
       1/ Dashboard page: show account information <br />
       2/ Product list page: search, filter by status, sort (by position, price, title), change the status of one product, multiple products, change position, created product, edit product, delete product, pagination feature,... <br />
       3/ Product category page: created category, edit product, delete product,... <br />